brentjlaf/sparkcms/README.md

 ## Feature Highlights

-- **Modular administration area.** Each capability (pages, blog, analytics, media library, SEO, etc.) lives in its own module under `CMS/modules`, making it easy to maintain or disable features individually.
+- **Modular administration area.** Each capability (pages, blog, analytics, media library, etc.) lives in its own module under `CMS/modules`, making it easy to maintain or disable features individually.
 - **Drag-and-drop Live Editor.** Content authors can launch the builder at `/liveed/builder.php?id=<pageId>` to rearrange blocks, preview responsive breakpoints, review page history, and manage media without writing HTML.
 - **Flat-file persistence.** Site content, users, and configuration are stored as JSON documents in `CMS/data`, making deployments simple and version-control friendly.
 - **Theme-driven presentation.** Public pages render via `theme/templates` templates with assets in `theme/css`, `theme/js`, and `theme/images`.
 A simple bundler script (`bundle.php`) combines core CSS/JS for production.
-- **Built-in marketing tooling.** Modules ship for analytics reporting, SEO audits, speed checks, accessibility scoring, forms, search, and more so site operators can monitor performance from the dashboard.
+- **Built-in marketing tooling.** Modules ship for analytics reporting, speed checks, accessibility scoring, forms, search, and more so site operators can monitor performance from the dashboard.
 - **PHP-first stack.** Spark CMS runs anywhere PHP 8.0+ is available—Apache, Nginx, or the built-in PHP server—and does not require Composer or external databases.

 ## System Architecture